getcarina/getcarina.com/_tutorials/2016-01-26-nginx-with-lets-encrypt.md

     my-nginx
     ```

-1. Edit the `reissue` script to remove the `--server` parameter, then rebuild the cron container image.
+1. Edit the `reissue` script to remove the `--server` parameter, and then rebuild the cron container image.

     ```bash
     $ ${EDITOR} reissue